jaeeeiu/Lycoris-Rewrite-TypeSoul/Announcements.md

 3. All exploits should be supported except for Externals without proper Lua State (e.g Matcha) on the script.
 Solara support was added but they are very, very laggy.

+4. If you open up the menu, you should see the name Linoria V2.
+This is not a rebrand of the script.
+I just like Linoria.

 # What Should I Do For Bad AP?
 **You must be a buyer and want to help out.**
 It's unreasonable to think that we have perfect Auto Parry.
 Currently, we thought it was good enough to release.
 But, it's a iterative process.